wafzynothinIV/wafzy-useless-config/README.md

 # About this *(useless)* repository?
-Yet Another Useless Confihguration 🥀
+Yet Another Useless Confihguration 🥀 (and remember this is kinda weird if you didn't edit after put the new file)

 # some contains of this repo
 - fastfetch